 The list is quite diverse

 Take a look at the list and see

 NOTE: Children read at different levels at different times in their lives.
 It is up to the child and their parent to determine which of these suggestions are appropriate for them.

 At bedtime, a little llama worries after his mother puts him to bed and goes downstairs.

 Disappointed when none of his friends can attend his pirate birthday, Monster cheers up when he goes to a pirate theme park, instead.

-A collection of classic nursery rhymes, accompanied by illustrations of scenes made from fabric and cloth.
+This collection of classic nursery rhymes features illustrations of scenes made from fabric and cloth.

 Bored with another normal, inky evening, bats discover an open library window and fly in to enjoy the photocopier, water fountain, and especially the books and stories found there.

 A collection of more than 200 short poems by both known and anonymous American and English authors.

 In this alphabet rhyme book, find out what happens when the whole alphabet tries to climb a coconut tree.